ZeroGravitasIndeed/SWTOR-Area-Assembler/README.md

 ## Changelog:

 **v.1.3.0: Support for placeables:**
 Importing of placeables, both static (.plc directly mentioning .gr2 and .mag) and dynamic (.plc mentioning .dyn that in turn contain .gr2 and .mag).
-That means that objects such as GTN booths, holoprojectors, spaceship cockpit's seats, etc. that weren't appearing in the imported scenes now do.
+That means that objects such as GTN booths, holoprojectors, spaceship cockpit's seats, etc. that weren't appearing in the imported scenes show up now.

 Some caveats:
 * **The addon's size has grown up to 17 MB!!!** That's because it houses a compressed export of SWTOR's .dyn objects nodetree (dyn.zip). **THERE'S NO NEED TO DECOMPRESS IT**: the addon reads its internal zipped data.
 We are thinking about future strategies to make such kinds of data available to all addons and avoid duplication.